CIPE Partners Achieve Advocacy Milestone for Kyrgyz Entrepreneurs

 Achieving an Advocacy Milestone

-On September 19, 2024, the Coalition achieved a significant advocacy milestone when the Parliament of the Kyrgyz Republic approved, in the first reading, amendments to the “Law on the Protection of Entrepreneurs’ Rights,” which included the Coalition-supported legal definition of “women’s entrepreneurship.”
+On December 4, 2024, the Coalition achieved a significant advocacy milestone when the Parliament of the Kyrgyz Republic approved amendments to the “Law on the Protection of Entrepreneurs’ Rights,” which included the Coalition-supported legal definition of “women’s entrepreneurship.”
 According to the Coalition’s Coordinating Council, enshrining this definition in law will:

 • strengthen government support for women entrepreneurs, by improving access to finance and boosting women’s employment opportunities in the economy;